 It is unconscionable that anyone would hold senior citizens and the disabled accountable for a system of runaway costs and below-average quality.
 Cutting facility fees should be a first step, and may send a message to the health-care industry that it needs to conduct business differently and realign its principles.

-At issue: March 22 Herald-Leader article, "Study: Hospital-owned physician groups losing money."
+March 22 Herald-Leader article, "Study: Hospital-owned physician groups losing money."